ahmadhuss/react-placenode/README.md

  ![Example of the Placenode component](https://raw.githubusercontent.com/ahmadHuss/react-placenode/master/docs/000.gif)

   - **PlacenodeImage component**
- It reserve space for the image and helps the user to know the image is loading.
+ It reserves space for the image and helps the user to know the image is loading.
 You have to manually render your image with your component state logic.

 #### Demo:
 ![Example of the PlacenodeImage component](https://raw.githubusercontent.com/ahmadHuss/react-placenode/master/docs/001.gif)